Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 For Alabama elderly residents (aged 65 and over), who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

 3) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, but they still cannot afford their cost of care.
 For these persons, Medicaid planning exists.
-By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
+By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid-eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
 Connect with a Medicaid Planner.

 Specific Alabama Medicaid Programs

-2) Alabama Community Transition Waiver (ACT) – Assists nursing home residents with transitioning back to living in their home, the home of a family member, or an adult foster care home that serves only that individual.
+2) Alabama Community Transition Waiver (ACT) – Assists nursing home residents with transitioning back home, the home of a family member, or an adult foster care home that serves only that individual.
 Program participants must require a level of care consistent to that which is provided in a nursing home residence.
 Benefits include home modifications, respite care, personal emergency response systems, companionship services, and adult day care.

 4) Money Follows the Person (MFP) – Also called Gateway to Community Living in Alabama.
 This federal program helps institutionalized persons who are eligible for Medicaid to transition back home or into the community.